rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 weight: 60
 ---

 You can install K3s in an air-gapped environment using two different methods.
-You can either deploy a private registry and mirror docker.io or you can manually deploy images such as for small clusters.
+An air-gapped environment is any environment that is not directly connected to the Internet.
+You can either deploy a private registry and mirror docker.io, or you can manually deploy images such as for small clusters.

 # Private Registry Method